WalkAide General Care Instructions

 NOTE: The WalkAide unit must be turned off during handling to prevent unintentional stimulation and to conserve battery power when it is not being worn.

-WalkAide is a sophisticated medical device that can only be prescribed by a physician.
+WalkAide is a sophisticated neuro prosthetic device that addresses Foot Drop (also known as Drop Foot, footdrop and dropfoot).
+WalkAide can only be prescribed by a physician.
 As with all orthoses, a thorough evaluation by a credentialed and trained medical professional will determine if WalkAide is right for a particular individual.
 To find a trained medical professional in your area, go to our Patient Care Center Locator.